react-loadable/revised/README.md

 2. The `filename` option in the webpack plugin now is relative to the output path regardless of whether the `filename` value is absolute or relative.

-Usually the output directory of the bundles for the client build is public.
-Therefore, to prevent exposing the build information, it is highly recommended to specify another directory by prefixing this config with `..`.

 3. All exported modules are in ES6.

 Old: